 What Are Native Android App Languages?

-Java and Kotlin are the two official programming languages supported by Google’s Android Studio – an official integrated development environment for creating native apps.
+Java and Kotlin are the two official programming languages supported by Google’s Android Studio – an official integrated development environment for building native apps.
 In 1995, Sun Microsystems Inc. created a general-purpose Java language that follows the rule: “write once, run anywhere”.
 It means that Java can work on all platforms that support it to make the development process easier.
 With the rise of Android OS, it became the first and the most used native language for this mobile platform.

 In 2011, the Jet Brains company designed the first version of Kotlin.
 This language relies on Java Virtual Machine and was primarily created to be more concise than Java code.
 In May 2019, at the Google I/O conference Kotlin was declared a preferred language for Android development.